 How to Get a Learners Permit in Washington State: A Teen Driver’s Guide

-Getting behind-the-wheel is a thrilling experience for first-time drivers.
+Getting behind the wheel is a thrilling experience for first-time drivers.
 The joy of having the freedom to roam the roads at their leisure.

 Driving requires responsibility which is why Washington uses a Graduated Driver Licensing program.
 This program helps first-time drivers learn road rules and regulations.
 The program is designed to ease first-time drivers into regular, safe driving though you may skip parts of it if you choose to wait.